snavid/BriqPythonSdk/README.md

 # Briq SDK

-A Python SDK for interacting with the Briq messaging API.
+A Python SDK for interacting with the Briq messaging platform.

 ## Installation